thingsym/wp-compose/README.md

 Builds, (re)creates, starts, and attaches to containers for WordPress development environment.

-When using the unit test container, pass the **docker-compose-develop.yml** compose file as a parameter to the docker compose command. `-f docker-compose-develop.yml`
+When using the unit test container, pass the **compose-develop.yml** compose file as a parameter to the docker compose command. `-f compose-develop.yml`

 ```
-docker-compose up -d
+docker compose up -d
 ```

 #### 5. Set up mkcert for HTTPS (just once)